|

 David Arbour will be in pale yellow.
 Records from John Abbott's Odonate Central site are mostly new George

 Harp records but are marked in dark gray to separate them.
-Two-colored Bull's-eye marks show the
+And update forwarded

 black Harp records with a secondary observer added.
 I will be happy to investigate any